 Physical Education – 2 Electives – 5.5

-In addition to earning 22 credits, students must also pass the HSPE Reading and Writing exams, the Math End of Course exams, as well as the Senior Culminating Project in order to graduate from Walla Walla High School.
+In addition to earning 22 credits, students must also pass the SBA English Language Arts exams, and the Math End of Course exams, as well as the Senior Culminating Project in order to graduate from Walla Walla High School.